Gudratliishere/CommonLibrary/README.md

 - `LoggerHttpClient`: A utility class for logging HTTP requests and responses sent via WebClient.
 - `SearchFilterService`: A utility class for applying filter, pagination, and sorting operations to Spring Data JPA repositories.
+- `FieldMapper`: A utility mapper class that maps Map object to any object fields.

 ## Getting Started